Pantry Perfect

 Not every pantry design solution can be absolutely perfect, but even an imperfect solution can still be made to work well with a little creativity.

-For that reason, many kitchens with walk-in pantries also include a smaller, more convenient pantry inside the kitchen that is restocked periodically from the larder.
+For that reason, many kitchens with walk-in pantries also include a smaller, more convenient pantry inside the kitchen that is restocked periodically from the larger pantry.

 In designing a walk-through pantry, its primary purpose of providing a convenient and safe passage cannot be compromised.